mercadopago/devsite-docs/guides/plugins/unofficial/vtex/logs.en.md

 |`External_reference`|503451|VTEX identifier sent to Mercado Pago.|
 |`First_six_digits`|450995|Credit card Bin.|
 |`Processing_mode`|agregador|Payment processing method.|

+> NOTE
+>
+> Nota
+>
+> [This document](https://help.vtex.com/en/tutorial/checking-for-errors-or-problems-in-a-transaction--3QecZEdmzumGKe8WGmeI8a) explains in detail how to check for errors or problems in a transaction.

 In case of a rejection, it is very important to check the `status_detail` that specifies the reason for it.